-- The votes themselves decide by majority decision whether the general transaction tree of the previous block, including the PoW subsidy, is valid.
-Thus, if PoS voters vote against a particular PoW block, it destroys the PoW subsidy (and development subsidy) and invalidates any regular transactions within that block.
+- The votes themselves decide by majority decision whether the regular transaction tree of the previous block, including the PoW subsidy, is valid.
+Thus, if PoS voters vote against a particular PoW block, it invalidates the PoW reward (and Treasury reward) and invalidates any regular transactions within that block.

 - Decred’s process for amending the consensus rules is also driven by stakeholder voting.
 The process begins when at least 95% of PoW miners and 75% of PoS voters have upgraded their software to a new version with latent changes to the rules.
 Once these conditions are met, a voting period of 8,064 blocks (~4 weeks) begins, to decide whether the latent rule changes should be activated.

 - For a rule change proposal to be approved, at least 75% of the tickets not set to Abstain must vote Yes.
 If this requirement is met, and a quorum of 10% tickets voting Yes or No is achieved, then the rule change will be activated 8,064 blocks (~4 weeks) later.